Reinventing work through better ways of working

 These are highly complex and interrelated systems.
 As with any complex system, and to avoid the mistakes of the past, we need to try things out to discover what works, and what does not work.
 What we need next is to create new systems with those that work in them, and with patients.

 For those of us looking with systems thinking lenses, and that have tried out systemic approaches in the NHS, we know what needs to shift for true reform.
-And much of what we know is not in the report.
+This type of transformation is exemplified by approaches like Human Learning Systems, and the growing body of thinking and designing called relational public services. .

-This example is of a reform prototype that was performed by avoiding any of the rules, structures and procedures of the current NHS.
+Using these methods we can highlight an example is of a reform that was performed by liberating staff from any of the rules, structures and procedures of the current NHS, and replacing them with relational principles.
 And this is what they achieved:

 • The number of assessments, down 64%